40 Clever Ways to Repurpose Old Kitchen Items

 Muffin Pan Easter Egg Holder

-17. Muffin Tin Wall Wreath
+13. Muffin Tin Wall Wreath

 Or turn that old muffin tin into a beautiful spring wreath.
 This muffin pan is the same one shown in #16.
-After my kids outgrew dying Easter Eggs, I decided to re-upcycle that already-painted muffin tin into a spring wreath.
+After my kids outgrew dying Easter Eggs, I decided to re-upcycle that already-painted tin into a spring wreath.

 Vertical feature photo of a muffin tin spring wreath with a porcelain birdhouse ornament hanging in the center.

-18. Muffin Tin Key Hook
+14. Muffin Tin Key Hook

 Turn a vintage muffin tin into a decorative key holder!
-These eight-cup tins are a little hard to find but if you snag one, add a few hooks and turn it into a farmhouse-chic key rack.
+These eight-cup tins are a little hard to find, but if you snag one, add a few hooks and turn it into a farmhouse-chic key rack.

 Photo of a DIY key rack made from a vintage 8-cup muffin tin.
 The word K E Y S is in gold above with four gold hooks below.